COVID-19 – FAQs

 You must check your travel insurance policy to see whether you are covered – as mentioned above this may depend on when you purchased the policy.

 We always recommend bringing a contingency fund for emergencies for circumstances such as this.

-Whilst we will do our best to assist you in coordinating with our team on the ground, medical facilities, and other partners, with deep regret we cannot cover costs associated with being quarantined in-country – typically the local authorities will be organising this
+Whilst we will assist you in coordinating with our team on the ground, medical facilities, and other partners, with deep regret we cannot cover costs associated with being quarantined in-country – typically the local authorities organise this.

 A message from GAC to you…

 Undoubtedly it is still a turbulent time for all concerned but the pandemic will end and the charity challenge / adventure travel market will bounce back…it is already happening and we always do!
 We have been humbled by the fact so many participants have transferred to a future date, bookings are on the increase again for both UK and overseas challenges – we have introduced various schemes and will continue to introduce more, so your challenge dreams can become a reality!

 Our final word is that our thoughts remain with our amazing participants, fantastic charity and corporate clients and our fabulous local ground teams and airlines who help us deliver amazing challenges all over the world.
 We hope you all stay well, continue to follow advice, and most of all please try to keep a positive outlook - soon we will once again be able to explore our amazing world.